popolo-project/popolo-spec/data.md

     >Shakespeare was born in April 1564.

-1. Have a permanent, unique identifier for each instance of each class [*[6]*](https://github.com/opennorth/popolo-standard/issues/6).
+1. Have a permanent, unique identifier for each instance of each class.

     >e.g. a URL, an integer or a hex string.